 a.
-Upon acceptance of a permit application as complete and meeting the administrative and technical requirements of these rules and regulations, the commissioner shall give public notice that the following actions have occurred:
+Upon acceptance of a permit application as complete and meeting the administrative and technical requirements of these rules and regulations, the commissioner shall require the applicant to give public notice that the following actions have occurred:

-i. a draft permit has been prepared under §3311.E; and
+i. a draft permit has been prepared under 3311.E; and

-ii. a hearing has been scheduled under §3311.D.
+ii. a public hearing has been scheduled under §3311.D.

 b.
-No public notice is required when a request for permit modification, revocation and reissuance, or termination is denied under §3311.K.
+No public notice or public hearing is required for additional wells drilled or for conversion under an approved area permit or when a request for permit modification, revocation and reissuance, or termination is denied under §3311.K.

 c.
 In Iberia Parish, no permit to drill or operate a new solution-mined cavern or to return an inactive solutionmining cavern to service shall be issued without a public hearing.
-The owner or operator shall give public notice of the hearing on 3 separate days within a period of 30 days prior to the public hearing, with at least 5 days between each public notice, both in the official state journal and in the official journal of Iberia Parish.
+The owner or operator shall give public notice of the hearing on 3 separate days within a period of 30 days prior to the public hearing, with at least 5 days between each publication notice, both in the official state journal and in the official journal of Iberia Parish.

-2. Notice by Applicant
+2. Public Notice by Applicant

 a.
-Public notice of a hearing shall be published by the Office of Conservation in the legal ad section of the official state journal and the official journal of the parish of the proposed project location not less than 30 days before the scheduled hearing.
+Public notice of a hearing shall be published by the applicant in the legal advertisement section of the official state journal and the official journal of the parish of the proposed project location not less than 30 days before the scheduled hearing.
+If the applicant is dually permitting a well for both Class III solution-mining and Class II hydrocarbon storage or Class V storage the public notice of a hearing for both applications may be combined.